npg70/galbreath-old/galbreath-alexander-1816.md

 # Alexander Galbreath

-Occupation "Malt man", emmigrated around 1851-1857.
+Occupation "Malt man" according to 1851 Census, emmigrated around 1851-1857.

 The father based on baptism dates, should be born 1774-1784, married around 1803.